KoZeuh/kELaptop-Laravel-ESGI/README.md

 - `npm run dev` or `yarn run dev` for UI in development mode.
 - `npm run prod` or `yarn run prod` for UI in prod mode.
 - `php artisan storage:link` create a symbolic link between stored images (downloaded for products, for example) and the public directory
+- To store product/category images manually (WITHOUT IMPORT), everything must be in `storage/app/public/upload/images/categories` or `storage/app/public/upload/images/products` and the file name must be changed in the database.

 **Development Keys**: The `CLIENT_ID` and `CLIENT_SECRET` in `.env` are for development purposes and do not represent the actual application keys.
 Feel free to use them or use a new set of keys by creating an [OAuth application](https://developers.google.com/identity/protocols/oauth2?hl=fr) of your own.